 Contingent consideration payments related to acquisitions are measured at fair value each reporting period using Level 3 unobservable inputs.
-The changes in the fair value of the Company's Level 3 liabilities during the three months ended March 31, 2017 are as follows (in thousands):
+The changes in the fair value of the Company's Level 3 liabilities during the six months ended June 30, 2017 are as follows (in thousands):

-Contingent C onsideration
+Continge nt Consideration

 Balance at December 31, 2016 \$ 23,100

 Transfers into Level 3

 Transfers out of Level 3

-Total net gains (losses) included in earnings (realized and unrealized) 8,746
+Total net gains (losses) included in earnings (realized and unrealized) 18,139

 Purchases, sales and settlements:

-Additions
+Additions 4,988

 Payments

-Balance at March 31, 2017 \$ 31,846
+Balance at June 30, 2017 \$ 46,227

-The contingent consideration liability at March 31, 2017 is the estimated fair value of the Earnout Payments of the CompareCards acquisition.
-The Company will make Earnout Payments ranging from zero to \$45.0 million based on the achievement of certain defined earnings targets.
-See Note 5-Business Acquisition for additional information on the contingent consideration of the CompareCards acquisition.
-The significant unobservable inputs used to calculate the fair value of the contingent consideration are estimated future cash flows for CompareCards and the discount rate.
-Actual results will differ from the projected results and could have a significant impact on the estimated fair value of the contingent consideration.
+The contingent consideration liability at June 30, 2017 is the estimated fair value of the Earnout Payments of the CompareCards and DepositAccounts acquisitions.
+The Company will make Earnout Payments ranging from zero to \$45.0 million based on the achievement of certain defined earnings targets for CompareCards and payments ranging from zero to \$9.0 million based on the achievement of defined milestone and performance targets for DepositAccounts.
+See Note 5-Business Acquisition for additional information on the contingent consideration for each of these respective acquisitions.
+The significant unobservable inputs used to calculate the fair value of the contingent consideration are estimated future cash flows for the acquisitions, estimated date and likelihood of an increase in interest rates and the discount rate.
+Actual results will differ from the projected results and could have a significant impact on the estimated fair value of the contingent considerations.
 Additionally, as the liability is stated at present value, the passage of time alone will increase the estimated fair value of the liability each reporting period.
 Any changes in fair value will be recorded in operating income (expense) in the consolidated statements of operations and comprehensive income.